Diantha/UtilsProject/README.md

 # UtilsProject
-Project usefull to use primitive data
+Project useful to use primitive data